Sperlonga: Other sights

 The most ancient church is that of Santa Maria (early 12th century), currently used for cultural events and spectacles: it is home to some mediaeval mosaics discovered during the last restorations.

+The Truglia Tower, a historic coastal watchtower, is located on the tip of the headland where Sperlonga is also situated.

 Sperlonga is mostly a tourist town thanks to its beaches, a long beach on its west side going all the way to Terracina, and a series of short beaches and rocky cliffs on its east side towards Gaeta.

 Transport

 The main connection is that by road from Terracina and Gaeta.
 The nearest railways station is that of Fondi-Sperlonga, on one of the two Rome-Naples main lines (the one going via Formia).